Hip Hop Pantsula: Career

 Tsambo completed his high schooling at St. Alban's College in Pretoria.
 He was initially part of a group called Verbal Assassins, working with producer Tebogo Rameetse.
 After the release of their 1997 debut album, Party, the group split up.
 Pantsula had his next album, Introduction, produced by singer and producer Isaac Mthethwa, and recorded in different South African languages such as Setswana, isiZulu and Sesotho.

 Pantsula used the term "Maf-town" as a reference to his hometown of Mafikeng.
 In 2004 he released O Mang, an album that saw him reuniting with Rameetse as the producer of a track entitled "On My Own".
-He was honored in September 2007 in the inaugural Mafikeng Golden Stars Awards.
+He was honoured in September 2007 in the inaugural Mafikeng Golden Stars Awards.

 Pantsula released Acceptance Speech in December 2007 with its first single, "Music & Lights".
 In December 2009, Pantsula released his seventh studio album Dumela.
 That same year, he collaborated with South African rapper Proverb on a song entitled "Breadwinners", again featuring Tebogo Rameetse on production.
 He co-chaired a record label, Lekoko Entertainment.

 On 14 September 2021, rapper Focalistic celebrated the legend's 40th birthday with a song which titled Nkaofa 2.0 and featured himself.